-In the Preferences window, select the Hardware Acceleration tab.
+Click the button to open the Preferences window, and then select the Hardware Acceleration tab.
 The available options are as follows:

 Hardware acceleration:

 Note: ensure you download and install the latest drivers, and any related hardware acceleration software, for your computer's graphics card to enable this feature in CyberLink PowerDirector.